 - Episode 71: How to Manage Client Revisions to Design Proofs

-Let’s get into 11 cool Acrobat tips, tricks and features that will save you time or are just really cool.
+Let’s get into 11 cool Adobe Acrobat tips and tricks and features that will save you time or are just really cool.

 1. Find out where a PDF originated from